+Chairman of the Board since 2016.

 Chairman of the Board of Svenska Handelsbanken AB and Svenska Cellulosa Aktiebolaget SCA, Deputy Chairman of the Board of AB Industrivärden and member of the Board of Skanska AB.

+2006-2015 President of Handelsbanken.

+Elected: 2016

-2006-2015 President of Handelsbanken Elected: 2016 Independent of the company and corporate management.
+Independent of the company and corporate management.